-In this guide I’ll be looking at the 7 best headphone amplifiers for guitar on sale in 2021.
+In this guide I’ll be looking at the 7 best headphone amplifiers for guitar on the market today.
 Each amp will be reviewed based on sound quality, features, and battery life.

-The VOX VGH Rock Guitar Headphones were our best overall choice.
-Anybody looking for a well made, feature packed headphone amp can have it all with this model.
+The VOX VGH Rock Guitar Headphones were our best overall choice for best guitar headphone amp.
+Anybody looking for a well made, feature packed headphone guitar amp can have it all with this model.
 Featuring a range of amp modes and FX inspired by famous Vox amps, there are tons of sound combinations that are possible with this convenient true headphone amp.

-The Lekato Guitar Headphone Amp is our best value pick.
-It comes with multiple effects modules, as well as amp and cabinet models, and operates on a rechargeable Li Ion battery.
+The Lekato Guitar Headphone Amp is our best value pick for best guitar headphone amp.
+It comes with multiple effects modules, as well as cabinet and amp models, and operates on a rechargeable Li Ion battery.
 At any price this is a great choice for any player looking to scale down without sacrificing versatility and portability.

-The Line 6 Pocket Pod is our editor’s pick – this is the model to go for is money isn’t an object and you’re looking to get the most possible features and a recognized brand name.
+The Line 6 Pocket Pod is our editor’s pick for best guitar headphone amp – this is the model to go for is money isn’t an object and you’re looking to get the most possible features and a recognized brand name.
 It’s loaded with a huge number of presets, amp models, cabinet models and more.
-It works as a headphone amp or a multi FX unit just like the larger Line 6 Pod models.
+It works as a headphone guitar amp or a multi FX unit just like the larger Line 6 Pod models.